ianrenton/ianrenton.com/_guides/2016-02-06-install-linux-on-a-linx-1010b-tablet.markdown

 In this guide I will be demonstrating how to install Linux on the [Linx 1010B tablet](https://www.currys.co.uk/gbuk/computing/tablets-and-ereaders/tablets/149_3402_32003_xx_xx/xx-criteria.html), a low-cost 10-inch Windows 10 tablet.
 It uses the Bay Trail chipset, which has a history of causing frustration when trying to boot Linux, particularly because although it features a 64-bit processor, it uses an EFI system that only operates in 32-bit.
 Linux support for the hardware in general is not perfect, but now provides most of the same functionality as Windows.

-The good news is, if you just want to use the latest Ubuntu on this tablet, it’s now pretty easy!
+The good news is, if you just want to use the latest Ubuntu Long Term Support (LTS) release on this tablet, it’s now pretty easy!
 The next few sections of this guide will show you how.

 (If you want to install other versions of Linux, Linux derivatives, different desktop environments etc, skip down to the "<a href="#othersetups">Other Setups</a>" section!)